RicardoMBorges/MVA_course/tutorial_PCA.md

-# 📐 Block 1 — Mathematical Foundations (Matrix Notation)
+# Block 1 — Mathematical Foundations (Matrix Notation) of PCA

 > This section formalizes the main operations used in multivariate analysis using matrix notation.